Development of guidance for inclusion of adverse effects in systematic reviews - PROJECT COMPLETED

 Methods for systematic review and meta-analysis of prognostic factors and prediction modelling studies - WILL COMPLETE APRIL 2019

-UPDATE August 2017 The team have developed protocal templates and methods for meta-analysis for prognosis studies.
-They continue to run workshops at major events and will do so at the Global Evidence summit.
+The team have developed protocol templates and methods for meta-analysis for prognosis studies.
+They continue to run workshops at major events.
+More information.

 Lead investigator: Karel Moons (Co-convenor Prognosis MG )